AREAL-GT/embrs/docs_raw/visualization.md

 ---
 ```

-## Step 2: Select Log File
+## Step 2: Select Log Folder
-- The first field prompts you to provide a log file for the sim to visualize.
+- The first field prompts you to provide the log folder for the sim to visualize (the parent containing `log_<timestamp>/`).
-- Click 'Browse' and navigate to the folder that holds the log file for the simulation would like to visualize.
-This should be in the 'run' folder and it should be named `log.msgpack`.
-Make sure that there is an `init_fire_state.pkl` file in the directory above the log file.
+- Click 'Browse' and navigate to the folder that holds your run folders (see [Log Files](./log_files.md) for structure).
+Pick which `run_*` to play back from the dropdown.
+The tool reads `init_state.parquet` plus the Parquet logs in that run.

 ## Step 3: Select Visualization Parameters
 - Once you have selected the log file there are three visualization parameters to set before running a visualization.